MicrosoftLearning/mslearn-postgresql/Instructions/Labs/15-perform-extractive-and-abstractive-summarization.md

     \dT+ azure_cognitive.sentence
     ```

 6. The output of the above command reveals the `sentence` type is a `tuple`.
-To examine the structure of that `tuple` and review at the columns contained within the `sentence` composite type, execute:
+To examine the structure of that `tuple` and review the columns contained within the `sentence` composite type, execute:

     ```sql
     \d+ azure_cognitive.sentence